St. Clair, City (St. Clair, MI)

 Early Voting

-Polls will be open for all voters the Second Saturday through the Sunday prior to Election Day at an Early Voting Site located at City Hall, 547 N. Carney Drive, St. Clair, MI 48079 from 8:00am-4:00pm each day.
+Polls will be open for all voters the Second Saturday through the Sunday prior to Election Day at an Early Voting Site located at City Hall, 547 N. Carney Drive, St. Clair, MI 48079.

 For early voting information, please visit michigan.gov/vote